denovo/tokyostreetart/README.md

 tokyostreetart
 ==============

-rails app for tokyostreet art
+This is the rails app for tokyostreet art  (www.tokyostreetart.net)